cbaggers/cbaggers.github.com/_posts/2018-07-05-windows-emacs-setup.md

 (global-set-key (kbd "C-c )") `goto-match-paren)
 ```

-### ssh-agent (optional)
+### ssh-agent hack (only needed if you have the issue I did)

 Windows is a pita with some of this stuff.
-I made a shortcut which loads emacs via msys and initializes the ssh-agent at the same time.
-That way I'm always ready to get to work.
+I have emacs on machine using the bash provided with git rather than a dedicate msys or whatever install and I got confused some ssh-agent issues.
+So I just made a windows shortcut that runs emacs from git bash and that helped.
+I get propted for my ssh-agent password on launch (which I do once a day) and then im free to work.

+The shortcut just pointed to: `"C:\Program Files\Git\git-bash.exe" -c "emacs-25.2"`

 ### Control Key (optional)